We're sorry. An error has occurred

 Format: Paperback

-Peter L. Biro is the founder of democracy think tank Section 1, a senior fellow of the Raoul Wallenberg Centre for Human Rights and of Massey College, a professional associate of the UBC Research Group on Constitutional Law and Legal Studies, and chair emeritus of the Jane Goodall Institute.
-He is an adjunct professor at the University of Toronto Faculty of Law, where he teaches constitutional law.
+Peter L. Biro is the founder of democracy think tank Section 1, a senior fellow of the Raoul Wallenberg Centre for Human Rights and the Aristotle Foundation for Public Policy, a professional associate of the UBC Research Group on Constitutional Law and Legal Studies, and chair emeritus of the Jane Goodall Institute.
+He is an adjunct professor at the Henry N.R.
+Jackman Faculty of Law, University of Toronto, where he teaches constitutional law.